Service Dogs For Veterans Vancouver, WA

 While military service only lasts for a limited time, the psychological and physical wounds experienced by Veterans can last forever.
-Every Veteran is on a different journey.
-For some, each day can be a challenge.
+The healing process is a unique journey for every Veteran, and for some, every day is a challenge.
 It's been estimated that 1/5 has Post Traumatic Stress Disorder (PTSD) from the 2.7 million Americans who have served in Iraq and Afghanistan.
 Conditions like PTSD, MST, and TBI present numerous symptoms that disrupt daily living and make it difficult to sleep, socialize, and maintain independence.

-Veterans with service dogs can greatly benefit from their support.
-Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
+Veterans can rely on service dogs to provide support and help them live a better quality of life.
+PAVE was created to enable more Veterans to access the benefits of service dogs.
 We make a significant impact on the lives of Veterans by providing personalized training and ongoing support.
-We are ready to help you regain your independence.
-Contact us today for more information
+Contact us today if you are a Veteran and want to regain your independence.

 - Wake up Veterans during nightmares